Money mindsets: How to change your financial mindset

 You could try setting some new financial goals like growing your savings, clearing your debts or improving your credit score.
 You might find that making progress towards your goals helps you develop a more positive financial mindset.

-If you’re trying to work out what goals you want to work towards, you might find it helpful to try out Loqbox Coach, our personalised financial plan.
+If you’re trying to work out what goals you want to work towards, you might find it helpful to try Loqbox, our personalised financial plan.
 It can help you work out how you’re doing with money at the moment, and decide what steps you want to take next on your journey to financial freedom.